Amazon FBA Fees Explained: Understanding Seller Fulfillment Costs

 In addition, if you decide you no longer want to use FBA, it can be costly to remove your inventory from their fulfillment centers.
 If you choose to have Amazon remove and return your inventory to you, they’ll charge $0.50-$0.60 per item depending on the item size.
 For Amazon to dispose of your inventory for you, it’ll cost you $0.15 to $0.30 per item.

-Amazon is known for very strict seller requirements, and they also use fees to penalize sellers for not following their rules.
+Amazon has very strict seller requirements, and they also use fees to penalize sellers for not following their rules (here is an article on avoiding mistakes when selling on amazon).
 For example, Amazon will charge a labeling fee to sellers who do not follow their strict barcode label specifications for FBA stock.
-An unplanned prep fee is charged to sellers who have not prepped products in accordance with the stringent packaging and prep guidelines.
+An unplanned FBA prep fee is charged to sellers who have not prepped products in accordance with the stringent packaging and prep guidelines.

 Package prep fees